 Most vitamins and supplements do more harm than good when it comes to clearing your skin.
 Learn about 9 targeted ingredients that actually help clear acne breakouts.

 What is an IUD & How Does it Work?

 An IUD is a device that is inserted into the uterus to prevent pregnancy.
 It is a T-shaped device that sits inside the uterus.

-The primary hormone IUDs releases are a progestin, which prevents pregnancy by making it more difficult for a fertilized egg to attach to the lining of the uterus (implantation)—keeping thick cervical mucus, making it hard for sperm to travel through the cervix and up into your uterus.
+The primary hormone IUDs release progestin, which prevents pregnancy by making it more difficult for a fertilized egg to attach to the lining of the uterus (implantation)— by keeping thick cervical mucus and making it hard for sperm to travel through the cervix and up into your uterus.

 They are safe and effective for most women.
 Many women use them as a long-term birth control solution.
 IUDs are 99% effective at preventing pregnancy, but they do not protect against STDs.
 An IUD can be taken out anytime you want to get pregnant or decide to no longer need it.

 The intrauterine device Mirena releases a small amount of hormone, the progestin levonorgestrel.
 This is used to prevent pregnancy and help clear acne in some women by reducing excess oil production on their skin.

 Unfortunately, some doctors prescribe this contraceptive specifically for that purpose alone!